• Home page

 Oloron-Sainte-Marie

-In the Barétous Valley, Aramits is the stronghold of a musketeer whose name you will recognize.
-It is an interesting vacation spot for hiking enthusiasts, because nature is directly accessible here.
+In the Barétous Valley, Aramits is the stronghold of a musketeer whose name you will have recognized.
+It is an interesting holiday resort for hiking enthusiasts, because nature is directly accessible here.
 It is green, the food is good and you are only a few kilometers from the village of Arette and the large ski resort of La Pierre Saint-Martin.
-There you will find a beautiful alpine ski area of 75 ha, on 24 tracks.
+You will find a beautiful 75 ha alpine ski area on 24 slopes.
 Beginners are not left out, since there is an area specially dedicated to the first slides on the snow, with ski lifts.
-The rest of the ski area also appeals to experienced skiers and there are modern and fast lifts.
-Do you like sledding ?
-You have a space dedicated to gliding on the buttocks and acrobats will have fun on the freeride area.
-It is a very pretty resort, with particular care given to the village, which is dotted with pretty chalets, very photogenic and pleasant to live in.
+The rest of the ski area also appeals to experienced skiers, because there are modern and fast ski lifts.

-The Pierre Saint-Martin
+The Saint-Martin Stone

 Aramits Aramits 2

-Detail on pretty houses in Aramits
+Detail of pretty houses in Aramits

-Visit the Aspe Valley : Sarrance, Bedous, Accous, Lescun, Urdos...
+Visit the Aspe Valley: Sarrance, Bedous, Accous, Lescun, Urdos...

-We start at the top : Sarrance is on the road to Saint-Jacques-de-Compostelle, on the Via Tolosane and then has a religious heritage to discover, such as a 17th century cloister and a late 18th century chapel.
-In the town, the Monastery of Sarrance (Saint-Norbert) is a haven of peace that regularly welcomes the faithful.
-There is also the Aspe Valley ecomuseum, to learn more about local customs and life in this pleasant corner of Béarn.
+• Sarrance is on the way to Santiago de Compostela, on the via Tolosane.
+It has a religious heritage to discover, such as a 17th century cloister and a chapel from the end of the 18th century.
+In the town, the monastery of Sarrance (of Saint-Norbert) is a haven of peace that regularly welcomes the faithful.
+There is also the ecomuseum of the Aspe Valley, ideal for learning more about local customs and life in this pleasant corner of Béarn.

 Sarrance © AdobeStock_AngelLuis